-When it comes to popularity, customer relationship management is to 2019 what “Frozen” was to 2014.
-As companies large and small realize the growing importance of customer experience and metrics, they’re looking to CRM to maintain a competitive edge.
-And the first step in that direction is picking CRM software.
+Companies large and small have realized the growing importance of customer experience and are looking to maintain a competitive edge.
+The first step in that direction is picking CRM software.
 To help you find the best solution for your unique business needs, we put together a guide for your next CRM RFP.

 For many, CRM strategy is the most important component in driving and managing the success of their business.
 And a successful strategy requires a robust and great-fitting CRM software solution.

 CRM became the largest software market in 2017 and is expected to hit $35 billion by 2023.
 Hundreds of vendors are out there, giving you plenty of great options.
 But with so many solutions available, it can be difficult to sort out what’s being offered and what you really need.

 The process for new software evaluations is often a collection of random tasks and choices tackled in the wrong order, leaving companies burdened by solutions that don’t achieve user adoption or address pain points.
 Creating a CRM RFP (request for proposal) provides structure and direction so buyers can make informed choices driven by data and target a shortlist of best-fit vendors.
 Doing so helps companies ensure they select the right CRM solution, achieve successful implementation and attain high user adoption to promote greater business growth.